-A more connected approach to planning at Lloyd’s of London puts the finance team at the strategic heart of the business
+A more connected approach to planning at Lloyd’s of London puts the finance team at the strategic heart of the business.

 When Jim Islam, Head of Group Finance at Lloyd’s of London joined the Corporation, he inherited a traditional accounting function.
-He saw an opportunity to modernise and change the perception and role that the finance team played within the wider organisation, putting it at the heart of strategic decision making.
+He saw an opportunity to modernise and change the perception and role that the finance team played within the wider organization, putting it at the heart of strategic decision making.

-Specifically, he realised that by streamlining and connecting the Corporation’s budgeting and planning processes, he could make the finance function an effective and strategic business partner, whilst also improving and accelerating the organisation’s ability to make better decisions.
+Specifically, he realised that by streamlining and connecting the Corporation’s budgeting and planning processes, he could make the finance function an effective and strategic business partner, whilst also improving and accelerating the organization’s ability to make better decisions.
 To do that, he chose to partner with Vuealta to introduce the Anaplan platform; replacing Lloyd’s of London’s numerous, processes and approaches with one consistent plan.

 This couldn’t have come at a better time.
 Lloyd’s is introducing a number of modernisation programmes to enhance efficiency and provide better value for money services.
-To do that, it needs a clear, accurate and real-time view of financial performance and the ability to forecast for future scenarios.
+To do that, it needs a clear, accurate and realtime view of financial performance and the ability to forecast for future scenarios.

 Jim Islam explains: “We were good at reporting the numbers but not exploring them to provide actionable insights to the business.
 We needed to put finance at the heart of strategic decision making by introducing a standardised approach.
 That meant getting rid of the disparate system applications that we were relying on and introducing a consistent global template.”

 The change needed to happen quickly.
 Working with Vuealta, Jim and his team implemented the Anaplan platform across all of their business regions in just four months – endlessly flexible and scalable, it can be used across the business to connect data, processes and people.
 The platform gives the finance team and others within the business a much bigger picture view of its finances.